joshhus/blockchain-sw-25/console-ocp-about.md

 - **Connect to other Fabric networks**: Join {{site.data.keyword.blockchainfull_notm}} Platform peers to any network running Hyperledger Fabric components.
 Similarly, you can invite Fabric peers to join channels hosted on an ordering service deployed on the {{site.data.keyword.blockchainfull_notm}} Platform.
 Note that you will need to use Hyperledger Fabric APIs or the CLI.

+Check out this [blog](https://www.ibm.com/blogs/blockchain/2020/06/ibm-blockchain-platform-2-5-a-new-era-of-multi-party-systems){: external} on how blockchain is creating the new era of multi-party systems.

 ## Supported Platforms
 {: #console-ocp-about-prerequisites}